Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 In fact, **a mock is not intended to have valid functionality at all**.
 Its purpose is rather to mimic the outcomes of various operations, so that the system under test exercises the behavior required by a given scenario.

-Besides that, mocks can also be used to observe any side-effects that take place within the system.
-This is achieved by recording method calls and verifying if the number of times they appear and their parameters match the expectations.
+Besides that, mocks can also be used to verify side-effects that take place within the system.
+This is achieved by recording method calls and checking if the number of times they appear and their parameters match the expectations.

 Let's take a look at how all of this works in practice.
-As an example, imagine that we're building a system that relies on some binary file storage dependency represented by the following interface:
+As an example, imagine that we're building a system that relies on some binary file storage represented by the following interface:

 ```csharp
 public interface IBlobStorage